shuenj/tp/docs/UserGuide.md

 * When editing affiliations, the existing affiliations of the person will be removed i.e adding of affiliations is not cumulative.
 * You can remove all the person’s affiliations by typing `a/` without specifying any affiliations after it.
+* Removing all affiliation automatically deletes the person from others' affiliation.

 Examples:
 *  `edit 3 p/81234567 a/` Edits the phone number of the 3rd person to `81234567` and removes the person’s affiliation